All Episodes

 But you know what?

-Because if you do it, you're gonna that that's the one preventable cancer.
+You just do it because if you do it, you're going to, that's the one preventable cancer.

-You know, if if you have a propensity towards any type of skin cancer, you know, go into a dermatologist on a regular basis to make sure you don't have a melanoma or a basal cell and and getting those things removed.
+You know, if you have a propensity towards any type of skin cancer, you know, going to a dermatologist on a regular basis to make sure you don't have a melanoma or a basal cell and getting those things removed, it's just being smart with your health.

 And so we've made such progress, and this is not to disparage the medical community and research community in any way, but I'm just convinced that there is an answer out there.

-I just don't know what it is, and when we get it, it's gonna be like a aha moment.
+And when we get it, it's going to be like an aha moment.

-And and many other illnesses that killed so many different people over the the many many years.
+Like, you know, we don't think anymore about polio because of the polio vaccine and many other illnesses that killed so many different people over the many, many years.

-So life expectancy's never been higher.
+Our life expectancy has never been higher.

 And in her case, it was a pretty advanced form of breast cancer.